stripe2933/vk-weighted-blended/README.md

 Screenshot from Xcode Metal Debugger.

-Note that this application uses 4x MSAA, therefore each color attachments have their own resolve attachments and they are not stored for the next subpass usage.
+Note that this application uses 4x MSAA, therefore each color attachments have their own resolve attachments, and they are not stored for the next subpass usage.

 ## License